Library Volunteer and Community Service Applications

 THE LIBRARY IS CURRENTLY NOT ACCEPTING VOLUNTEERS.
 WE APOLOGIZE FOR THE INCONVENIENCE.

-Students, parents, working people, retirees --anyone, thirteen years of age and over--can help Zula B. Wylie Public Library deliver a variety of quality services to its community of over forty thousand area residents.
+Who?
+Students, parents, working people, retirees (anyone, thirteen years of age and over who are Cedar Hill residents or attend school in Cedar Hill) can help Zula B. Wylie Public Library deliver a variety of quality services to its community of over forty thousand area residents.

 Mentors, crafts assistants, tech squad, internships, ESOL teachers and shelving assistants are some of the volunteer assignments.

 Volunteers are needed six days a week, whenever the Library is open.
 The library can accommodate most schedules.
 You may also assist as a seasonal volunteer during spring break, summer or holiday season.

 Community needs for Zula B. Wylie Public Library’s educational, recreational, and informational services are continually increasing.
 Working together, volunteers and staff can help meet these increased demands despite a limited budget.